w3c/testtwf-website/docs/bugreporting.md

 title: How to Report a Bug
 ---

-# How to Report a Bug
+# Reporting Bugs

 ## What is a Useful Bug Report

-If a test fails, congratulations, you have captured a bug.
-It may be a browser's bug, or a bug of W3C specification, or a bug of test suite itself.
+If a test fails, congratulations, you have just found a bug.
+It may be a browser bug (aka an implementation bug), a bug in the specification, or an issue with the test suite itself.

 Useful bug reports are ones that get bugs fixed.
 A useful bug report is...

 1. Reproducible - If an engineer can't see it or conclusively prove that it exists, the engineer will probably stamp it "WORKSFORME" or "INVALID", and move on to the next bug.
 2. Specific - The quicker the engineer can trace down the issue to a specific problem, the more likely it'll be fixed expediently.

 So the goals of a bug report are to:

 * Pinpoint the bug
 * Explain it to the developer

 Your job is to figure out exactly what the problem is.